-Two Missionaries Every Christian Should Know: Gladys Aylward and Hudson Taylor
+Two Missionaries Every Christian Should Know: Hudson Taylor and Gladys Aylward

 Many Christian missionaries have dedicated their lives to serving God in various capacities and in different parts of the world.
 I think it’s profitable to read and become familiar with these individuals because their stories show how our wise and mighty God uses men and women of humility and faith to carry out His purposes and to advance His kingdom.
 As you read their stories, you see that they were not particularly extraordinary people, but they had a clear calling from God and were willing to answer it, regardless of the challenges they would face.
 Two such individuals whom God sent to China were Hudson Taylor (1832-1905) and Gladys Aylward (1902-1970).

 Hudson Taylor’s Spiritual Secret by Dr. and Mrs. Howard Taylor“He was a physician…full of the Holy Spirit and of faith, of entire surrender to God and His call, of great self-denial, heartfelt compassion, rare power in prayer, marvelous organizing faculty, energetic initiative, indefatigable perseverance, and of astonishing influence with men, and withal of childlike humility.”